5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The market is segmented by Product (Analgesics, Cough, Cold and Flu Products, Dermatological Products, Gastrointestinal Products, Vitamins, Minerals, Weight-Loss Products, Sleep Aids, Ophthalmic Products, Smoking Cessation Aids, and Other Products), and Geography.
+The Europe Over-the-Counter (OTC) Drug Market is Segmented by Product Type (Cough, Cold and Flu Products, Analgesics, Dermatology Products, Gastrointestinal Products, Vitamins, Mineral, and Supplements (VMS), Weight-loss/Dietary Products, Ophthalmic Products, Sleeping Aids, Other Product types), and Geography.

 The rising healthcare costs demand better accessibility and affordability of healthcare services.
-Self-medication with non-prescription drugs plays a vital role in this aspect and helps improve the accessibility while providing cost benefits There is an increase in self-medication in Europe.
+Self-medication with non-prescription drugs plays a vital role in this aspect and improves accessibility while providing cost benefits.
+There is also an increase in self-medication in Europe.
 According to the Association of the European Self-medication Industry, one out of two packages of medicines sold in Europe is a non-prescription medicinal product.
-Widespread use of OTC medications has been linked with significant cost benefits to the healthcare providers of various countries.
-OTC medicines provide consumers with the opportunity to take adequate care of themselves when consulting a physician/doctor is not necessary.
-This saves resources for the healthcare providers, in particular, thus allowing them to divert their resources to more pressing healthcare issues.
+The widespread use of OTC medications is linked with significant cost benefits to the healthcare providers of various countries.
+OTC medicines provide consumers with the opportunity to take adequate care of themselves when consulting a physician/doctor is not necessary, which is expected to drive the market growth.

 |Cough, Cold, and Flu Products|